 Water Supplies Department.
 ACQWS Paper No. 14 - Treated Effluent Reuse at Ngong Ping.
 BSRIA, Greywater and Rainwater Systems: Recommended UK Requirements, The Building Services Research and Information Association, Final Report 13034/1.
-2 3
+2

-WATER USE 5.1 WATER CONSERVATION Wu 5 WATER AUDIT Exclusions None.
-OBJECTIVE Reduce e the consumption of fresh (potable) water.
-CREDITS ATTAINABLE 1 BON S PREREQUISITES None.
-CREDIT REQUIREMENT 1 BON use inv US credit for undertaking a water audit and maintaining a water entory.
-Assessment person include etc. for tenants ent shall submit documentation prepared by a suitably qualified confirming that an audit has been completed.
-The report shall water consumption records, operation and maintenance records, all areas of water use, but may exclude water consumption by the report shall include a spreadsheet listing each water-using and end use data, such as: • f requency of floor cleaning and water volume per use; • f requency of garden irrigation and water volume per use; requency, duration and water volume per use of each fixture in itchens and laundry; requency of male and female daily uses of the water-using fixture, luration per use, and the water volume per use.
-Background have d system to redu detrime that the number water-e and aff results s an increasing availability of devices and plumbing fixtures which lemonstrated an ability to save water over the lifetime of the if installed and maintained properly.
-Flow rates can be controlled uce excessive discharge at taps, faucets and showers without ent to the quality of water delivery.
-Substantial evidence shows a use of water-efficient plumbing fixtures conserves water [1].
-A r of studies in the U.S. have measured the impact of installing efficient plumbing fixtures through sophisticated sensors, before ter comparisons of water bills, or other means.
-Although the varied, the studies generally concluded that low-flow fixtures are e in saving water.
+Wu 5 WATER AUDIT

+OBJECTIVE Reduce the consumption of fresh (potable) water.

+CREDITS ATTAINABLE 1 BONUS

+CREDIT REQUIREMENT 1 BONUS credit for undertaking a water audit and maintaining a water use inventory.

+ASSESSMENT The Client shall submit documentation prepared by a suitably qualified person confirming that an audit has been completed.
+The report shall include water consumption records, operation and maintenance records, etc. for all areas of water use, but may exclude water consumption by tenants.
+The report shall include a spreadsheet listing each water-using fixture and end use data, such as:

+frequency of floor cleaning and water volume per use;

+frequency of garden irrigation and water volume per use;

+frequency, duration and water volume per use of each fixture in kitchens and laundry;

+• frequency of male and female daily uses of the water-using fixture, duration per use, and the water volume per use.

+There is an increasing availability of devices and plumbing fixtures which have demonstrated an ability to save water over the lifetime of the system if installed and maintained properly.
+Flow rates can be controlled to reduce excessive discharge at taps, faucets and showers without detriment to the quality of water delivery.
+Substantial evidence shows that the use of water-efficient plumbing fixtures conserves water [1].
+A number of studies in the U.S. have measured the impact of installing water-efficient plumbing fixtures through sophisticated sensors, before and after comparisons of water bills, or other means.
+Although the results varied, the studies generally concluded that low-flow fixtures are effective in saving water.